odys-z/x-visual/docsphinx/design-memo/animizer.rst

            and snapshot has been dropped.

-let's *f, g* stands for different transformation, and z-transform for time expansion, such that
+let's *f, g* stands for independent transformations, and z-transform for time expansion, such that

 :math:`m_{0} = snapshot`